2015 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Obverse Of The 2015 Half Dollar

-The 2015 obverse features Chief Engraver Gilroy Roberts’ restored 1964 high-relief portrait of President Kennedy.
-The design displays Kennedy’s profile facing left, surrounded by “LIBERTY” along the upper periphery.
-“IN GOD WE TRUST” appears in two parts, positioned to the left and right of Kennedy’s portrait.
+The 2015 obverse features Chief Engraver Gilroy Roberts’ restored 1964 high-relief portrait of President Kennedy, showing his profile facing left and surrounded by “LIBERTY” along the upper periphery.
+“IN GOD WE TRUST” appears in two parts positioned to the left and right of Kennedy’s portrait, with the date “2015” prominently placed at the bottom center.

 The Reverse Of The 2015 Half Dollar